pluralsight/guides/draft/other/linux-system-administration/article.md

 ```
 ps -ef | less
 ```
 The above commands return more information than what we're usually interested in.
-Most often we will want to view the PPID, PID, the command associated with the process (or the absolute path to the executable file), and the percentage of system memory and CPU usage.
+Most often we will want to view the **PPID**, **PID**, the command associated with the process (or the absolute path to the executable file), and the percentage of system memory and CPU usage.
 Each of these fields (and others as well) are explained in detail under the *STANDARD FORMAT SPECIFIERS* section in `man ps`.
 To view only these fields in the output of `ps`, we will use the `-eo` combined option followed by the corresponding format specifiers.
 For example,

 ```
 ps -eo ppid,pid,cmd,%mem,%cpu | less